 Thanks to the recent drilling, the 300-meter diameter area previously thought to be barren in historical drilling results now has holes showing mineralization above the cut-off grade.
 Additional drilling will be required to understand how much in that delineated area could be added to the Hushamu resource.

 Red Dog Deposit

-Northisle Copper has the option to earn a 100-percent interest in the Red Dog property subject to a 3 percent NSR; however, 2 percent of the NSR can be purchased for $1 million per 1 percent.
+Northisle Copper wholly owns the Red Dog property subject to a 3 percent NSR; however, 2 percent of the NSR can be purchased for $1 million per 1 percent.

 Shallow drill work in the central part of a 1.5 kilometer by 0.8 kilometer high-level of alteration at Red Dog has shown increasing copper and gold grades with depth, indicating the potential for a porphyry copper-gold system at depth.